ArturoDent/find-and-transform/README.md

 1.   &emsp; Any number of find/replace combinations can be saved in settings and triggered either by the Command Palette or a keybinding.
 2.   &emsp; Replacements can include case modifiers, like `\U`.
 3.   &emsp; Find in the entire document, within selections only, the first occurrence or the line only.
+     &emsp; Or find the next occurrence and optionally select it and/or replace it.
 4.   &emsp; Keybindings can be quite generic, not necessarily even including `find` or `replace` keys!
 5.   &emsp; A command can be created right in a keybinding, without using a setting at all.
 6.   &emsp; Can also use pre-defined searches using the Search Panel.
 7.   &emsp; Supports using various path variables in the Search Panel.
 8.   &emsp; All `findInCurrentFile` commands can be used in `"editor.codeActionsOnSave": []`. &emsp; See [running commands on save](codeActions.md).
-9.   &emsp; After replacing some text, optionally move the cursor to a designated location with `cursorMove`.
+9.   &emsp; After replacing some text, optionally move the cursor to a designated location with `cursorMoveSelect`.

  The replace transforms can include ***case modifiers*** like: